Ada-Developers-Academy/core-unit-1/functions-continued/variables-are-references.md

 As mentioned earlier, variables are references to objects in memory.

-Two different variables can end up referring to _the same_ object in memory.
+As with immutable objects, we can end up with two different variables referring to _the same_ object in memory.
+But with mutable objects, the situation is a little more interesting.

 Imagine a variable `berries` that points to a list in memory.
 Then imagine a variable `melons` that is assigned to `berries`.